Howlin' Wolf

 People Also Ask

-Some of Howlin' Wolf's most popular tracks include Smokestack Lightnin', Spoonful, The Red Rooster, Killing Floor, Moanin' At Midnight.
-Listen to these songs and discover more from their extensive catalog.
+Howlin' Wolf's most-played tracks include Smokestack Lightnin', Spoonful, The Red Rooster, Killing Floor, Moanin' At Midnight.
+Listen to these songs and explore more from their catalog on this page.

 American blues singer, guitarist, harmonica player.
 A key figure in bridging the early Delta Blues with the more modern Electric Blues.
-His tutelage on the Mississippi Delta included guitar and showma...
+His tutelage on the Mississippi Delta included guitar and showmanship from Charley Patton and harmonica teachings...
 Read the full biography on this page.

-You can find Howlin' Wolf vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Howlin' Wolf vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community